miyako/4d-plugin-sane/README.md

 libusb-1.0.0.dylib for the sane shared objects are compiled without hotplug.

-libusb.a for the main plugin is compiled with hotplug.
+~~libusb.a for the main plugin is compiled with hotplug.~~ the main plugin is also linked to the dynamic library.

 ```
 -> Network parameters: